Data-Connexxus/.github/profile/README.md

 synthetic data is an involved process that can be achieved by numerous measures and ways.
 Our way was to create a platform to synthesize data (Data Synthesis) for multiple needs based on items like industry standards, coded ontologies, vendor data models, custom defined models all in an on-demand manner.
-With a focus on data and specifically synthetic data we wanted our platform to clearly express our focus, the name we settled on was DataSynthesis.
+With a focus on data and specifically synthetic data we wanted our platform to clearly express our focus, the name we settled on was the Synthetic Data Platform.

-<i>The idea for DataSynthesis is in NO WAY new or unique</i>, it purpose and usage is fueled to help reduce and/or remove
+<i>The idea for the Synthetic Data Platform is in NO WAY new or unique</i>, it purpose and usage is fueled to help reduce and/or remove
 the struggle that every organization experiences around their data needs.
 What we believe makes this plaform unique is our perspective and approach.